Inception-framework/debugger/README.md

     cd $SAB4Z
     mkimage -A arm -T ramdisk -C gzip -d $ROOTFS build/uramdisk.image.gz

-Mount the SD card on your host PC, copy the new root file system image on it eject the SD card, plug it in the Zybo, power on and connect as root.
+Mount the MicroSD card on your host PC, copy the new root file system image on it eject the MicroSD card, plug it in the Zybo, power on and connect as root.
 You can now transfer the application binary file (and any other file) from the host PC using picocom and rx.
 When launching picocom, pass the relevant options:

     picocom -b115200 -fn -pn -d8 -r -l --send-cmd "sx" --receive-cmd "rx" /dev/ttyUSB1
     # rx /tmp/hello_world